 Food is extra.
 Each student prepares a meal, or part of a meal, at home and brings it to share.
 Those preparing each meal will also wash up.

 Meals will be planned on the weekend session before they are to be made.
 Please note that only a short time will be available to prepare meals between lessons.
 Therefore they need to be salads, buffet-style, or able to be quickly warmed up before eating.

-Students camp out in tents or in their cars; our tipi can also be used for sleeping.
-Our 3-season classroom is under construction; as soon as it is ready, it will provide a comfortable indoor space for sleeping.
+Students camp out in tents or in their cars.
+Our 3-season classroom is now ready, and it will also provide a comfortable indoor space for sleeping.